 November Advisory day focused on students completing Perception Surveys regarding to the school climate and staff at DHS.
-Students then had the option to sit through a resume building and scholarship preparation workshop or to view a documentary focusing on First Generation Students.
+Students then had the option to sit through a resume building and scholarship preparation workshop or to get assistance on FAFSA.

 Juniors: October Advisory day allowed Juniors to sit through Career Talks of their choosing.
 Guest speakers from throughout the community gave 30 minute career talks and allowed for Q & A time.

 November Advisory day connected students Spring, 2017 PSAT Scores with Khan Academy.
 The Khan Academy provides students with FREE SAT prep that is tailored to the specific students' needs in order to improve test scores.

 Sophomores: October Advisory day, all Sophomores took the ASVAB test.

 November Advisory day, Sophomores did an interpretation of their ASVAB test with a military recruiter.
 They then watched a series of videos relating to Digital Citizenship and Digital Detox with guided discussion.

 Freshmen: October Advisory day, freshmen learned about self-advocacy and participated in role playing various scenarios relating to the topic.